 There are many people, who often play with the interface.
 If you are one of them and want to change the simple look of the Slack sidebar, here is a solution for you.
 It is possible to change the theme.
 For that, just click on Team name and go to Preferences.
 Here, you will get Sidebar Theme option.
 Switch to that to select a new theme or color combination.

-Slack is an ultimate solution for managing your small team.
+Slack is the ultimate solution for managing your small team.
 Do share your experience with Slack.